You’re Working Way Too Hard.

 Setting aside those who are more show than substance or who’ve taken major spills, how successful are the best of the best?

-The best of the best make $1-3 million per year, have net worth occasionally surpassing $5 million, but still…
+The best of the best make $1-3 million per year, have assets occasionally surpassing $5 million, but still…

 They are constantly hustling.